svn2github/ixo-usb-jtag/usb_jtag/trunk/README.txt

   mostly just imported this usb_jtag project into the SVN repository, applied a few small patches, made a few minor updates, and did some general cleanup.
-  IMPORTANT: Since I only have a Nexys2 FPGA board, I can currently only vouch for the firmware in the device/c51/ directory, all the other stuff might be in various states of decay - if you are using any of these things in production, please let me know so I can update this notice.
+  IMPORTANT: Since I only have a Nexys2 FPGA board, I can currently only vouch for the firmware in the device/c51/ directory, and I have heard that this firmware also works on the Nexys(1), and that the device/cpld/ directory should still be current.
+All the other stuff might be in various states of decay - if you are using any of these things in production, please let me know so I can update this notice.
 Also, patches are *always* welcome :)

 -----------------------------------------------------------------------------